lgeurts/dwm-dotfiles/README.md

      usermod -aG wheel,video,audio,storage username
      ```

      In order to have root privileges we need sudo.
-Edit /etc/sudoers with nano or vim by uncommenting this line:
+Edit /etc/sudoers with micro or vim by uncommenting this line:

      ```
      ## Uncomment to allow members of group wheel to execute any command